petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 The AVH First Defense Against Spam plugin can be installed in 3 easy steps:

-1. Unzip the "avh-fdas" archive and put the directory "avh-fdas" into your "plugins" folder (wp-content/plugins).
+1. Unzip the "avh-first-defense-against-spam" archive and put the directory "avh-first-defense-against-spam" into your "plugins" folder (wp-content/plugins).
 1. Activate the plugin.

 == Frequently Asked Questions ==